Analytic K-semistability and local wall-crossing: Abstract

 \section{Abstract}

-For a small polarised deformation of a constant scalar curvature K\"ahler manifold with abelian reduced automorphism group, we prove that $K$-polystability along nearby polarisations implies the existence of a constant scalar curvature K\"ahler metric.
+For a small polarised deformation of a constant scalar curvature K\"ahler manifold, under some cohomological vanishing conditions, we prove that $K$-polystability along nearby polarisations implies the existence of a constant scalar curvature K\"ahler metric.
 In this setting, we reduce $K$-polystability to the computation of the classical Futaki invariant on the cscK degeneration.
-Our result holds on specific families and provides a first step towards wall-crossing phenomena for the moduli of cscK manifolds when the polarisation varies.
+Our result holds on specific families and provides local wall-crossing phenomena for the moduli of cscK manifolds when the polarisation varies.